-Depreciation expense totaling \$199,183 and \$211,887 was included in administrative expenses on the accompanying Statements of Revenues, Expenses and Changes in Net Position for the years ended June 30, 2021 and 2020, respectively.
+Depreciation expense totaling \$193,016 and \$199,183 is included in administrative expenses on the accompanying Statements of Revenues, Expenses and Changes in Net Position for the years ended June 30, 2022 and 2021, respectively.

 10. CASH SURRENDER VALUE OF LIFE INSURANCE POLICIES